mishrarohit10/blogAPI/README.md

 # Blogs API

 This is a FastAPI-based API for managing blogs and users.
-It provides endpoints for creating, retrieving, updating, and deleting blogs, as well as creating and retrieving users.
+It provides endpoints for creating, retrieving, updating, and deleting blogs, login authentication as well as creating and retrieving users.

-Installation
+# Installation

 ## Clone the repository:
 ```